GamesCreed

 There you will find the first interaction and NPC called Ako; it is here where Ako will be the intro to building a camp.
 Having already built the hammer, which will be the most essential tool in your arsenal to build decorations, village structures, and resource structures, you will be tasked with building your first camp for Ako.

 After building her a camp, you venture to a broken village that has been decimated by the war.
 Speaking to one of the survivors, you will be tasked with gathering wood logs, planks, sticks, and straws to construct the first house in the village.
-Though before clearing the house, you will have to craft a village bell.
+Before clearing the house, you will have to craft a village bell.
 Bell towers are used as a marker to place your villages, change the seasons early, and to fast travel between your settlements.
 Once having crafted some defenses and a home, the game will explain how the legacy and dynasty system works.

 Sengoku Dynasty, PC, Review, Screenshots, GamesCreed

-There, you can also manage your villagers after making homes for the homeless peasants, and you can assign tasks and jobs to them such as – fishing, mining, and building, which will work towards your ideal village.
-Furthering your village and progressing your legacy will get you access to more items and buildings along with the decorations you can use to decorate your village as you see fit, giving it a more traditional look to match the Sengoku period.
+There, you can also manage your villagers after making homes for the homeless peasants, and you can assign tasks and jobs to them, such as fishing, mining, and building, which will work towards your ideal village.
+Furthering your village and progressing your legacy will get you access to more items and buildings, along with the decorations you can use to decorate your village as you see fit, giving it a more traditional look to match the Sengoku period.

-Sengoku Dynasty is a fun game with potential and some drawbacks, the terrain and environments are done with beautiful detail, and even though this draws players to the game, the frame rate and the user interface take a bit of a hit when in certain parts of the game.
+Sengoku Dynasty is a fun game with potential and some drawbacks.
+The terrain and environments are done with beautiful detail, and even though this draws players to the game, the frame rate and the user interface take a bit of a hit when in certain parts of the game.
 Exploring the land and furthering the progress of your village seems to cause frame rate drops, making it harder to get what must be done.

-While having tutorials is a normal part of any game, the tutorial prompts and what triggers them only happen further into finding the war-torn village, like having the home and how to build it explained and the effects on what it will have on the Village.
+While having tutorials is a normal part of any game, the tutorial prompts and what triggers them only happen further into finding the war-torn village, like having the home and how to build it explained and the effects it will have on the Village.
 However, these tutorials only pop up once, which can be a problem if you happen to forget a mechanic, so it is suggested to read carefully and take note of the essential mechanics, such as the dynasty system, building, and crafting.

 Sengoku Dynasty, PC, Review, Screenshots, GamesCreed

-The third bar shows you your character’s stamina which will be used for all mundane activities such as building, running, and gathering certain resources like cutting down trees for wood or mining for stones, iron, and other resources that require physical attention.
+The third bar shows you your character’s stamina, which will be used for all mundane activities such as building, running, and gathering certain resources like cutting down trees for wood or mining for stones, iron, and other resources that require physical attention.

 Sengoku Dynasty, with all its fun and its drawbacks, is a good game with massive potential.
-With a few fixes, the game could take to the top with popularity as seen by games such as Medieval Dynasty or Seven Days to Die, but without the advanced technology, Dino’s, or zombies, Sengoku Dynasty embodies the craft and survival of these games with a more relaxed air about it.
+With a few fixes, the game could take to the top with popularity as seen by games such as Medieval Dynasty or Seven Days to Die, but without the advanced technology, Dinosaurs, or zombies, Sengoku Dynasty embodies the craft and survival of these games with a more relaxed air about it.

 Sengoku Dynasty, PC, Review, Screenshots, GamesCreed